Magic Update – Week of April 14th

 offensive damage against the Thunder, as the Magic put together a great team effort.
 Five different Orlando players scored

 in double figures in the game, and two others notched nine points.
-Magic center Nikola Vučević posted a double-double
+Magic center Nikola Vucevicposted a double-double and rookie

-and rookie Victor Oladipo was brilliant with his all-around performance.
-Oladipo has a real chance at winning the Rookie of
+Victor Oladipo was brilliant with his all-around performance.
+Oladipo has a real chance at winning the Rookie of the Year

-the Year award, as he's putting together a fine first season in the pros.
-The Magic obviously made a great decision in selecting
+award, as he's putting together a fine first season in the pros.
+The Magic obviously made a great decision in selecting the

-against the Indiana Pacers, considered by many to be a real contender for the Eastern Conference and NBA titles this season.
+the Indiana Pacers, considered by many to be a real contender for the Eastern Conference and NBA titles this season.
+The Magic

-The Magic did not back down, though, and squeaked out their second one-point victory of the week.
-Indiana entered the fourth
+did not back down, though, and squeaked out their second one-point victory of the week.
+Indiana entered the fourth quarter

-quarter of this game leading by double digits, but rookie Victor Oladipo was able to rally the Magic to an upset win.
-Oladipo
+of this game leading by double digits, but rookie Victor Oladipo was able to rally the Magic to an upset win.
+Oladipo finished

-finished with 23 points in the game, playing his usual stellar defense along the way as well.
-The Magic also got a big game
+with 23 points in the game, playing his usual stellar defense along the way as well.
+The Magic also got a big game from center

-from center Nikola Vučević, as the former USC Trojan scored 19 points and gobbled up 13 rebounds to help the Magic
+Nikola Vučević, as the former USC Trojan scored 19 points and gobbled up 13 rebounds to help the Magic take down

-take down a tough team.
-Indiana got 27 points form Paul George, but Orlando did a nice job of containing his running mates,
+a tough team.
+Indiana got 27 points form Paul George, but Orlando did a nice job of containing his running mates, as no other

 The Orlando Magic - Schedule in 2013-14

-Orlando Magic are looking to wow the fans in the stands this season with some magical basketball against some of the best
+Magic are looking to wow the fans in the stands this season with some magical basketball against some of the best teams in

-teams in the National Basketball Association.
-The Magic have a roster brimming with young talent, and Magic fans are excited
+the National Basketball Association.
+The Magic have a roster brimming with young talent, and Magic fans are excited to see

-to see how much these youngsters can improve in 2013-14.
-The Magic play in the Southeast Division of the Eastern Conference,
+how much these youngsters can improve in 2013-14.
+The Magic play in the Southeast Division of the Eastern Conference, a division

-a division in which they finished in last place in 2012-13.
-However, it's not as much about the present for this Orlando team
+in which they finished in last place in 2012-13.
+However, it's not as much about the present for this Orlando team as it is

-as it is about the future, one that looks very bright for this organization.
-The team landed another young talent in the NBA
+about the future, one that looks very bright for this organization.
+The team landed another young talent in the NBA Draft

-Draft this past off-season when they landed guard Victor Oladipo with the second overall pick.
-Oladipo looks ready to assume
+this past off-season when they landed guard Victor Oladipo with the second overall pick.
+Oladipo looks ready to assume a big

-a big role for the team right away, and his athleticism and defense should be on display from day one in Orlando.
-The Magic
+role for the team right away, and his athleticism and defense should be on display from day one in Orlando.
+The Magic have

-have their work cut out for them to rise in the ranks of the Eastern Conference and contend for a playoff spot, but it should
+their work cut out for them to rise in the ranks of the Eastern Conference and contend for a playoff spot, but it should be

-be an interesting season in Orlando no matter what as people try to get a sense of just how many intriguing young players
+an interesting season in Orlando no matter what as people try to get a sense of just how many intriguing young players the

-the Magic really have on their roster.
-The Amway Center should be filled with fans all season long to see the Magic take on
+Magic really have on their roster.
+The Amway Center should be filled with fans all season long to see the Magic take on some

 set on a three-peat.
 It's going to take a lot of discipline from this young Orlando team to steal any wins away from the Heat